jeff4/bionotes/_comp/astro.md

 1. Create new directory locally in `~/demo_files/`, **not** in Dropbox.
 Let's call it a1.
 (Will eventually delete a3 and a4).
 1. Within `~/a1-arm/`, run **pnpm install** to install dependencies
 1. Then in same home directory, run **pnpm create astro@latest --template satnaing/astro-paper**
+1. Change `.bash_profile` so that we have a new shortcut to execute. instead of `np` as an alias for `npm run dev`, etc., let's use **pp** as an alias for `pnpm run dev` whih starts the local server on port ...
+1. Create a new repo at GitHub
+1. Connect repo with Netlify so that this can run as vanilla as `https://jeffhwang-a1.netlify.app/`